swiftlang/swift/docs/CppInteroperability/ForwardVision.md

 #### Simple data types

-This roadmap will refer to C++'s trivially-copyable value types that do not hold pointers as “simple data types.”
+This document will refer to C++'s trivially-copyable value types that do not hold pointers as “simple data types.”
 These types include primitive types such as integers and types which are composed of other simple data types.
 Simple data types are “owned” types that provide trivial lifetime operations: a copy is a copy of their bits and a destroy is a no-op.
 Simple data types have roughly the same mapping throughout Swift, C, Objective-C, and C++ making them trivial to import.
 Simple data types, their instances, methods on simple data types, and other APIs that use simple data types are generally considered to be safe and usable.

 **View types**

-This roadmap will refer to trivially-copyable value types that hold pointers as “view types.”
+This document will refer to trivially-copyable value types that hold pointers as “view types.”
 These types include pointers themselves and types which are composed of any other view types (potentially including other types as well).
 The pointers held by view types refer to memory that is *not owned* by the pointer type (making view types a “view” or “projection” into memory).
 While view types are very similar to simple data types with respect to their trivial lifetime operations and the fact that they map similarly in these four language, they differ in the fact that while they themselves are not inherently unsafe, they may be used in unsafe APIs (discussed later).

 #### Self-contained types